Legacy thinking, in relation to sales forces, sees companies hold misconceptions about hiring salespeople for their company.

 Often the performance of a salesperson can be directly correlated to the support structure, systems, and processes that they operate within.
 A salesperson that performs extremely well in one environment may fail within another and vice versa.

 Often a headline of a salesperson’s resume will be that they are ‘self-motivated’ and can ‘work autonomously’.
-This practice may seem appealing although when you are trying to establish or maintain a world-class sales organisation this behaviour often conflicts with what is required.
-In an effective sales force, the adherence to process and methodology including the proper use of CRM requires personnel to yield to company processes.
-This behaviour also encourages the salesperson to represent the company and its products as they see fit, often producing incongruent messages that are not aligned to the marketing strategy.
+This practice may seem appealing, although when you are trying to establish or maintain a world-class sales organisation, this behaviour often conflicts with what is required.
+In an effective sales force, adherence to process and methodology, including the proper use of CRM, requires personnel to yield to company processes.
+This behaviour also encourages the salesperson to represent the company and its products as they see fit, often producing incongruent messages that are not aligned with the marketing strategy.

 If you found this article helpful, follow us on LinkedIn or subscribe to Our Insights on the right-hand column of this page, to make sure you don’t miss new posts.

-© 2014 Sales Focus Advisory All Rights Reserved
+© Y2014 Sales Focus Advisory All Rights Reserved